stehrn/twelve_factor/README.md

 ## Containers and dependencies
 [explicitly declare and isolate dependencies](https://12factor.net/dependencies) (12 factor)

-Lets revisit dependencies - we can manage build-time library dependencies declaratively, but things are less clear with runtime dependencies; this is where containers can help since they provide:
+Lets revisit dependencies - we can manage build-time library dependencies declaratively using dependency management tools, but things are less clear when it comes to isolation of runtime dependencies - this is where containers can help since they provide:

-"... a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another ... a container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings." ([docker.com](https://www.docker.com/resources/what-container))
+"... a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another ... a container image is a standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings." ([docker.com](https://www.docker.com/resources/what-container))

-We've seen this first hand with the redis container - the image had everything needed to run redis - we did not need to install or configure anything else.
-So lets ship our app inside a container so that we have 100% certainty it has everything that's needed for it to run as expected - including 'provided' scoped dependencies.
+We've seen this first hand with the redis container - the image had everything needed to run redis, nothing else was installed or configured.

+So lets ship the app inside a container so we have 100% certainty it has everything that's needed for it to run as expected (including any 'provided' scoped dependencies that can be dropped into the container), regardless of the runtime environment - I want the container I'm running and testing on my dev blade to work just the same way on a production cluster.

 ## Running service on docker
 The redis container needs a bit of a retrofit first since we're now in the world of inter-container communication (or networking) and need to configure things so the containers can communicate with each other.